AElfProject/AElf/docs/INTEROPERABILITY.md

 In ÆLF, making the whole process automatic, guaranteed, and decentralized is our goal.

-The '**mainchain**' endorsement mechanism we are going to set up in ÆLF is a Delegated Proof-of-Stake (DPoS), a sort of 'dencentralized middleman' who can provide '**trust**' for each sidechain in the ÆLF ecosystem.
+The '**mainchain**' endorsement mechanism we are going to set up in ÆLF is a Delegated Proof-of-Stake (DPoS), a sort of 'decentralized middleman' who can provide '**trust**' for each sidechain in the ÆLF ecosystem.
 All ÆLF sidechains can lay their trust on the '**mainchain**' for cross-chain transactions.
 The sidechain can provide a proof that can be verified through the mainchain, enabling other sidechains to confidently trust the corresponding transaction has indeed happened.
 The whole process of a cross-chain transaction can be formalized as below: